Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable at low temperatures

-Perceived Malt Aroma & Flavor: Fruity-estery aroma can contribute to the malt aroma and flavor profile.
-Old Ales have a malt and sometimes caramel sweetness.
+Perceived Malt Aroma & Flavor: Fruity esters can enhance and complement the malt aroma and flavor profile.
+Old Ales have malt and sometimes caramel sweetness.

 Perceived Hop Aroma & Flavor: Very low to medium

-Fermentation Characteristics: Fruity-estery flavors can contribute to the character of this ale.
+Fermentation Characteristics: Fruity esters can contribute to the character of these beers.
 Alcohol types can be varied and complex.
 A distinctive quality of Old Ales is that they undergo an aging process, often for years.
 Aging can occur on their yeast either in bulk storage or through conditioning in the bottle.
-This contributes to a rich, wine-like and often sweet oxidized character.
+This contributes to a rich, wine-like, and often sweet, oxidized character.
 Complex estery attributes may also emerge.
-Very low diacetyl character may be evident and is acceptable.
+Diacetyl is usually absent in these beers but may be present at very low levels.

 Body: Medium to full